Symbolic partition in chaotic maps: Generating symbolic partition in 2D maps

-As we did before, a few iteration of the short line in the unstable direction of the fixed point results in the structure in Fig.~\ref{fig7}(a), on the initial part of which we find three points with local maximum curvature.
+Compared to the previous case, here we deal with a situation in which the folding is not strong, leading to uncertainty that entails different partitions \cite{1985Generating, 1993Hansen, 1989BW}.
+With the current parameter values, Grassberger and Kantz \cite{1985Generating} produced a partition by searching for PHTs, but there is no precise definition on what is ``primary''.
+Hansen \cite{1993Hansen} arrived at a different partition by employing the same method but also investigating changes of critical points with the parameters.
+Moreover, he explained why his partition is better.
+Later various definitions of PHTs were proposed, but may only be used on specific occasions \cite{1985Generating, Grassberger1990}.
+Giovannini and Politi \cite{giovannini1992generating} used a new method which is also focused on the changes of critical points with the parameters to explore what's characteristic of PHTs and found interesting bifurcations in the generation of symbolic partitions.
+But for PHTs, they finally gave a conclusion ``... it is not possible to give a priori a nonambiguous definition of the primary homoclinic tangency" and ``We think that the only meaningful way to determine a PHT is via a trial-and-error procedure''.
+Biham and Wenzel \cite{1989BW} also obtained a different partition through a set of unstable periodic orbits.
+Grassberger compared his result in Ref \cite{1985Generating} with that in Ref \cite{1989BW}, and delivered an explanation in Ref \cite{1989Kantz}. \\ As we did before, a few iteration of the short line in the unstable direction of the fixed point results in the structure in FIG.~\ref{fig5}(a), on the initial part of which we find three points with local maximum curvature.
 The curvature at P1 is $8.5531\times10^2$; P2: $7.0742$; P3: $1.0226 \times10^5$.
-According to Observation \uppercase\expandafter{\romannumeral3}, the points between P1 and P3 can be defined as the baseline.
-In Fig.~\ref{fig7}(b), by one iteration of the baseline S1, a new segment S2 emerges on which we get the folding point P1 according to Observation \uppercase\expandafter{\romannumeral1} and then the critical point $A_0$.
+According to Remark \uppercase\expandafter{\romannumeral2}, the points between P1 and P3 can be defined as the baseline.
+In FIG.~\ref{fig5}(b), by one iteration of the baseline S1, a new segment S2 emerges on which we get the folding point P1 according to Remark \uppercase\expandafter{\romannumeral1} and then the critical point $A_0$.
 Then one iteration of S2 results in two new segments S3 and S4 emerges.
 However, the folding is not so obvious and it's only mildly folded after one iteration.
 The curvatures at P4 is 8.2807; P5: 7.3609; P6: 1.3997.
 Here it's a little bit hard for us to figure out which part will be folded.
-To determine the exact folding position, we do one more iteration of S2 and see in Fig.~\ref{fig7}(c) that the curve is folded at $P4^\prime$ which thus distills P4 as the folding point.
+To determine the exact folding position, we do one more iteration of S2 and see in FIG.~\ref{fig5}(c) that the curve is folded at $P4^\prime$ which thus distills P4 as the folding point.
 Then the critical point $B_0$ on S2 is the preimage of P4.
 By one iteration of S3 and S4, the critical points could be detected similarly.
 However, the difference is, with one iteration of S3, a new segment S5 is produced which is still stretching and no folding point to break it.
 As a result, no critical point exists on S3.
 With a similar argument, we conclude that no folding point could be defined on S6 and hence there is no critical point on S4, either.
 This process could be carried on for more iterations.
-Finally, after dealing with 180 segments, we get the partition in Fig.~\ref{fig6}(b) and the accuracy reaches $1.0\times10^{-9}$. \\
+Finally, after dealing with 180 segments, we get the partition in FIG.~\ref{fig3}(b) and the accuracy reaches $1.0\times10^{-9}$. \\